 Reports & Community Risk Register

-The West Yorkshire Resilience Forum (WYRF) is a partnership comprising of organisations which together plan, prepare and respond to emergencies across West Yorkshire.
-The WYRF is a requirement of the Civil Contingencies Act 2004 (CCA2004) of which risk management is a key duty.
 Nationally, risks are identified by the Government.
-The national risks are assessed locally by the WYRF to identify the risks which would have an impact on the county, these risks together form the West Yorkshire Community Risk Register.
+The national risks are then assessed locally by the LRF to identify those that may impact West Yorkshire.
+These risks together form the West Yorkshire Community Risk Register.
 Under the CCA 2004, it is a statutory duty to publish all or part of the community risk register, where such information would allow members of the public to mitigate the consequences of particular risks.
-The full West Yorkshire Community Risk Register is publically available on the West Yorkshire Police Website.

-The e-Book is a short, interactive guide with the aim to help communities to be better informed, prepared and able to respond to an emergency providing both an overview and general mitigation guidance for the ‘high’ and ‘very high’ risks contained within the West Yorkshire Community Risk Register:
+The following e-Book is a short, interactive guide which aims to help communities be better informed, prepared and able to respond to an emergency.
+The guide provides an overview of the risks as well as general guidance for the ‘high’ and ‘very high’ risks contained within the West Yorkshire Community Risk Register.
+These currently include:

 - Severe weather

 - Health pandemic

 - Electricity loss

 For further information on National Risks, visit the Cabinet Office National Risk Register 2020 site, or get in touch with West Yorkshire Prepared.

 On the West Yorkshire Prepared website, you can also find a guide to preparing for emergencies to help keep you and your family safe (PDF).